m5stack/m5-docs/docs/en/unit/gps.md

 ## Description

-**<mark>GPS</mark>** is a Unit that integrates the Zhongke Weibeidou navigation chip AT6558 and the signal amplification chip MAX2659.
-AT6558 is capable of highly performance,supportting many types of satellite navigation system.
-It can receive satellite signals on 56 channels.
-It is capable of receiving GNSS signal from 6 satellite navigation system, and capable of joint location, navigation, and timing.
-Therefore the module is able to obtain accurate global location information.
-The AT6558 can be positioned quickly and accurately anywhere in the city, in the canyon, under the overhead, and at any location inside the car.
+This is the M5Unit version of **GPS**, integrates a Zhongke Weibeidou navigation chip **AT6558** and a amplification chip **MAX2659** used for amplifying antenna signal.

+**AT6558** is highly performance, supports many types of satellite navigation system,able to receive satellite signals on 56 channels GNSS signal from 6 satellite navigation system, joint location, navigation, timing and more.
+The module is able to obtain accurate global location information.  quick and accurate positioning for anywhere in the city, in the canyon, under the overhead, and inside the car.

 The module can be widely used in vehicle monitoring, bus reporting, car navigation, onboard navigation, notebook navigation and other products.

-Regards to the gps Unit , a signal amplifying chip is **MAX2659** integrated inside.

-You can connect it to M5Core port C with GROVE cable, and develope it with UART communication.
+You can plug it into port C on M5core via GROVE cable, which is a standard UART interface.

-The parameter of UART: Baudrate(**default: 9600bps**), Start bits(1 bit), Stop bits(1 bit), Parity(no)
+UART settings :
+- Baudrate(**default: 9600bps**)
+- Start bits(1 bit)
+-  Stop bits(1 bit)
+-  Parity(no)

-## Feature
+## Product Features

 - Functional specification
   - Positioning accuracy: 2.5 meters (CEP50, open space)